 Leading the nation in tourism and

 Orlando has a uniquely competitive position for optics and photonics companies due to its longstanding history in aerospace technology and manufacturing.
-The region’s assets like the University of Central Florida’s College of Optics & Photonics (CREOL), the versatile 200mm fabrication facility BRIDG and Central Florida Research Park give these companies a competitive advantage compared to other locations around the world.
+The region’s assets like the University of Central Florida’s College of Optics & Photonics (CREOL) and Central Florida Research Park give these companies a competitive advantage compared to other locations around the world.

-23,360 Relevant Workers Including Electrical Engineers, Semiconductor Processors, and Other Related Functions
+60,000+ Relevant Workers including Electrical Engineers, Semiconductor Processors and Other Related Functions

 For every one graduate from the Orlando region there are 11 regional jobs.

 Compare to the San Francisco region – there is one graduate for every 30 jobs.

 Lockheed Martin was taking advantage of Orlando’s specialized tech talent pool well before Disney arrived, and cluster of aerospace that has developed in proximity to the Space Coast has attributed to the region’s top STEM and manufacturing job growth (Forbes).
 Large companies including Northrop Grumman, Mitsubishi Power and Siemens have brought advanced manufacturing jobs to the Orlando area, steadily growing its robust engineering and tech talent pool.
 Orlando possesses a high concentration of talented employees with the education and experience necessary to meet the skill needs of the region’s companies.

 From industry partnerships at the K-12 level to nationally recognized university programs, companies find the talent they need in Orlando without facing the fierce competition their peers encounter in other cities.

 University of Central Florida